 The 2018 context

 The years 2017 and 2018 have marked spectacular changes for the digital currency.
-While the former was marked by intense market spikes, the latter has been a year of major letdowns and speculation among those invested in the crypto.
+While the former was marked by intense market spikes, the latter has been a year of major letdowns and speculation amongst those invested in the crypto.
 Having peaked to their all-time high, a near eighty per cent fall in the currency is a shocking one, if not appalling.

 2018 proved to be a complete turn over of the preceding year in terms of market capitalisation for digital currencies.
 If we are to evaluate the year over year market price changes, it becomes evident that the year 2018 has proved itself to be a steep downslide for the top digital currencies in the world.
 Ever since the inception of the year 2018, all major cryptocurrency players were seen losing more than 75% of their net worth, which sent the entire cryptocurrency market tumbling down in terms of market valuation.